112 "Lunch" restaurants in Miami.

 Sanguich De Miami in Little Havana makes the best Cuban sandwiches in the city.

 Zak The Baker is a Wynwood bakery where you will find the best breads and pastries in Miami.

-Ghee Indian Kitchen in the Design District serves modern, farm-to-table takes on classic Indian dishes like dosas and curries.
+Ghee Indian Kitchen in the Design District serves farm-to-table takes on classic Indian dishes that are all incredible.

 Kyu in Wynwood serves a mash up of modern American and Asian BBQ.
 It’s good for almost every occasion we can think of.

 Stephen’s Deli is a classic Jewish deli in Hialeah that has some modern touches and a cocktail bar in the back.

 All Day serves the best coffee in the city, and some solid breakfast/lunch food, in an unexpected corner of Downtown.

 Itamae is a stall within the Design District’s Politan Row, and they serve the best Nikkei food in Miami.